ytakefuji/python-novice/README.md

 In order to install Python library, run the following command
 $ pip install library_name (matplotlib, pandas, ipython,...)
-# if you don't have pip command, use conda
+# if you don't have pip command, use conda to install
 $ conda update conda
 $ conda install pip
 $ pip install -U pip